-Rebekah mentioned that although there may be funding through ELMS and other national schemes, it was uncertain if PDNPA would be able to continue their support in the same way.
-Although there is a trial that PDNPA are part of to act as a local convenor for national schemes funded by DEFRA.
+Rebekah mentioned that although there may be funding through ELMS and other national schemes, it was uncertain if PDNPA would be able to continue its support in the same way.
+However, there is a trial that PDNPA is part of to act as a local convenor for national schemes funded by DEFRA.